krallice/xripd/README.md

 + Reply with zero or more datagrams packed with a RIB_CTL_HDR_REPLY header followed by a rib_entry_t route,
 + Finish the *stream* with a RIB_CTL_HDR_ENDREPLY.

 This will inform the daemon it can begin processing the data it has recieved.
-The basic *(and it really is, it's only 2 bytes ..)* rib_ctl header provides a sort of *stream* capability out of a datagram format.
+The basic 2 byte rib_ctl header provides a sort of stream capability out of a datagram format.
 Essentially the opposite of the Pipe example.
 Pretty cool, never done that before.

 #### Mutexes and POSIX Threading
 I decided to spawn seperate threads in both the rib and daemon processes to handle the rib_ctl messaging.
-Muxtex locking therefore becomes required to ensure *consistency of data* as this throws order of execution prediction out the window.
+Muxtex locking therefore becomes required to ensure data consistency as this throws order of execution prediction out the window.
 Manipulations of the RIB are protected by a blocking mutex to ensure inbound/outbound RIP messaging is consistent and nothing catches fire.
-I've never played with these before but they were fun, if not completely unrequired haha.

 ## RIB datastore: